mazhugasergei/markuswedler/README.md

 # Hi, I'm Markus 👋
-A front-end web developer with a passion for creating visually stunning and intuitive websites
+<b>A front-end web developer with a passion for creating visually stunning and intuitive websites</b>

 <h2>My experience</h2>